 These traffic and parking regulations for Pine Manor College have been implemented in the interest of safety and convenience for every member of the Community, as well as visitors.
 These regulations are in effect 24 hours a day, except as noted, and apply to all students, faculty, staff and visitors.
 It is the responsibility of each vehicle operator to know and comply with these regulations.

-Parking decals can be purchased at the Campus Safety Department Office in the Campus Center during normal business hours, Monday through Friday between 8:00 am and 4:00 pm.
+Parking decals can be purchased at the Student Services Center Office in the Campus Center during normal business hours, Monday through Friday between 8:00 am and 4:00 pm.

 Complete and sign the registration form.
-Present the form with a college ID, valid operators license, vehicle registration, and the appropriate parking fee, and the decal will be issued.
+Present the form with a college ID, valid operator’s license, vehicle registration, proof of insurance and the appropriate parking fee, and the decal will be issued.

 Affix decal to the driver’s side windshield, lower left.